 departments See capitalization.

-Des Peres Hall One of the two buildings that will house the Center for Global Citizenship.
+Des Peres Hall One of the two buildings that house the Center for Global Citizenship.

 Desloge Towers Affiliated with Saint Louis University.
 Located at Saint Louis University Hospital.